This is your golf course, so it is your responsibility to leave the course in the best possible condition for fellow golfers.

 - As you progress toward the edge of the bunker and exit, push the sand toward the centre of the bunker.

 - The indent left on the green or the fringe surrounding the green when your ball lands heavily.
+Click here to see how to correctly fix a pitch mark

 - Carry a single or dual-pronged divot repair tool with you at all times.
 (Yes, oddly enough, this tool is not used to repair divots!)